mercmobily/ryver/README.md

     <h1 id="hello-world-">Hello world!</h1>
     <p>Your population is 6000000</p>

+Note that the file was filtered by Markdown because of `filters: markup-markdown` in the `_info.yaml` file in the directory.

 The `template-liquid` filter is provided by the plugin `ryver-template-liquid`.
-While it may seem silly to add variables and then add them to the templates.
-However, their importance is more evident when you have add more plugin to the mix, since plugins can create interesting (and useful!) variables.
+It may seem silly to add variables and then add them to the templates.
+However, their importance is more evident when you add more plugin to the mix, since plugins can (and will) create interesting (and useful!) variables.

 What you learned in this chapter: